 Light walking can be resumed after about 1 week after blepharoplasty.
 Low impact activities (such as elliptical, weight lifting, exercise bike etc.) can begin after 2 weeks, while high impact activities need to be restricted for 3 weeks.

 The goal of RefinedMD is to offer patients all of the best treatments and procedures for lifelong gorgeous, glowing, healthy skin.
 This means both surgical and non-surgical aaesthetic treatments are available, and we will always work with you to customize a plan to suit your goals.
-Dr. Roy is a board-certified, fellowship-trained facial plastic surgeon who is 100% dedicated to surgical treatments of the face and neck.
+Double board certified Dr. Roy is a board-certified, fellowship-trained facial plastic surgeon who is 100% dedicated to surgical treatments of the face and neck.
 His immaculate credentials and glowing reviews tout his surgical skills.
 The natural results he achieves and exceptional bedside manner are proof of the five-star experiences he provides his patients.
 Find out more about eyelid surgery today, and find out if upper eyelid or lower eyelid surgery is your avenue to the “refined” you.